Network-Device-Independent Certification of Causal Nonseparability: SDI-QI and NDI certification of causal nonseparability in the ``( + + )-partite'' scenario

 Hence, as we claimed, the quantum switch can be certified in a SDI-QI manner by simply letting Phil receive quantum inputs.
 Of course, providing more parties with quantum inputs (or here, also providing Fiona with some input, or letting Phil also have outputs) could only make the certification more efficient.

-Finally, as for any SDI-QI scenario considered in this work, the SDI-QI certification of a causally nonseparable process in the ($2$+$F$)- and ($P$+$2$+$F$)-partite scenarios can readily be turned into a NDI certification by introducing new parties that share maximally entangled states with whichever parties receive quantum inputs, and by self-testing these states and the new parties' measurements.
+Finally, as for any bipartite SDI-QI scenario considered in this work, the SDI-QI certification of a causally nonseparable process in the ($2$+$F$)- and ($P$+$2$+$F$)-partite scenarios can readily be turned into an NDI certification.
+Indeed, by introducing new parties that share maximally entangled states with whichever parties receive quantum inputs, the quantum inputs can be independently self-tested as in Appendix~\ref{app:st} by self-testing these states and the new parties' measurements.
+The proof then that the self-testing isometries associated with each quantum input preserve the causal separability of the D-POVM (i.e., that the effective D-POVM one obtains analogous to Eq.~\eqref{eq:rE_from_pE}) is analogous to that for the bipartite scenario given in Appendix~\ref{app:CNSep_NDI}.
 For the quantum switch, in the case where only Phil receives a quantum input that he directly feeds into the quantum switch, as considered above (see Eq.~\eqref{eq:Ms_QSc}), this leads to a very similar scenario to that considered in Ref.~\cite{lugt22}, which we shall discuss in the next appendix.